vishvAsa/kalpAntaram/smRtiH/manuH/sarva-prastutiH/02/05_adhyayanavidhiH.md

 *Medhātithi* (P. 114, 1.
 12)—‘*Āpastamba vacanāt*’—This refers to
 Āpastamba’s Dharmasūtra 1.4.13.9, the whole of which reads as follows—

-&gt; *loke ca bhūtikarmasvetadīnyeca vākyāni syuryathā pupyāhaṃ &gt; svassyṛddhimiti*
+> *loke ca bhūtikarmasvetadīnyeca vākyāni syuryathā pupyāhaṃ
+> svassyṛddhimiti*

 This verse is quoted in *Vīramitrodaya* (Āhnika, p.
 321), where the same verse is attributed to Yama also.